oneapi-src/oneDPL/rfcs/README.md

 The RFC approval process generally follows the guidelines in the [UXL Foundation Operational Procedures]( https://github.com/uxlfoundation/uxl_operational_procedures/blob/release/Process_Documents/Organization_Operational_Process.md#review--approval-process).
-Once at least two maintainers approve the PR, it is merged into the main branch as an RFC proposed for implementation.
+Once two or more maintainers approve the PR, it is merged into the main branch as an RFC proposed for implementation.

 As the RFC moves to different states, use new PRs to update the RFC document